24 ways to save money on renting

 Get your full deposit back

-To make sure that there aren't any disagreements with the landlord over what's changed during your tenancy, be super thorough with the inventory when you move in.
+To make sure there aren't any disagreements with the landlord over what's changed during your tenancy, be super thorough with the inventory when you move in.

 For the lowdown on how to avoid losing your money, check out our guide to getting your full deposit back.
 Plus, our moving house checklist will help you keep track of all the key things to do before moving out.

 Be polite and flexible with your landlord